quickdon/DeltaMol/README.md

 TensorNet follows the same adjacency-aware cutoff handling and supports direct force supervision through `predict_forces`, producing analytic forces from the predicted energy when enabled.

+The MACE option ports the message-passing attention design from [`ACEsuit/mace`](https://github.com/ACEsuit/mace) into the DeltaMol interface.
+Select it with `model.name: mace` or `--model mace` and tune its controls via:

+* `--mace-num-layers` (`model.mace_num_layers`) – number of distance-aware
+  attention blocks stacked to refine atomic features (default 4).
+* `--mace-num-radial` (`model.mace_num_radial`) – size of the Bessel radial
+  basis used to gate attention logits and values (default 16).

+It reuses the shared `hidden_dim`, `num_heads`, `dropout`, and `cutoff` settings.
+When `predict_forces` is enabled, MACE computes analytic forces from the energy gradient even inside `torch.no_grad()` contexts, keeping attention gradients intact.
+A lightweight gradient-layout hook keeps the readout weights contiguous after DDP wraps the model so bucket formation remains stable in multi-GPU runs.

 Dataset sections inside the experiment configuration accept the same `format` and `key_map` fields exposed on the CLI.
 Each `key_map` entry follows the